-Chef Infra Client can be installed on machines running Microsoft Windows in the following ways:
+Chef Infra Client can be installed on machines running Windows in the following ways:

-- By bootstraping Chef Infra Client using knife bootstrap from a local workstation using WinRM
+- By bootstrapping Chef Infra Client using knife bootstrap from a local workstation using WinRM

 - By downloading Chef Infra Client to the target node, and then running the Microsoft Installer Package (MSI) locally

 - By using an existing process already in place for managing Microsoft Windows machines, such as System Center

 knife windows subcommand is used to interact with Windows systems

 managed by Chef Infra.
 Nodes are configured using WinRM, which allows

 external applications to call native objects like batch scripts, Windows

 PowerShell scripts, or scripting library variables.
 The

 subcommand supports NTLM and Kerberos methods of authentication.

 Necessary PortsWinRM requires that a target node be accessible using the ports configured to support access using HTTP or HTTPS.